oilandsugar/ritual-dust/content/about/bookmarks.md

   ![Castle ruins in Scotland, a reminder that nothing last forever, especially links](/img/about/bookmarks.jpg "Castle ruins in Scotland, a reminder that nothing last forever, especially links")

 My bookmarks of interesting / useful / beautiful websites.
 I've also included some links to my topic specific lists of resources at the end of this page.
-Most of the links on this page we're first saved in my local notes on my computer then moved in one of those pages on here.
+Most of the links on this page were first saved in my local notes on my computer then moved in one of those pages on here.

 <div class="table-of-contents">